Pain with Intercourse?

 Massage of the levator ani muscle and coccygeus muscles has also been found to relieve pain.
 To exclude the possibility of muscles pulling on the os coccyx, relaxation of the pelvic floor muscles can be integrated by using biofeedback.

 In 16% of the patients (Wray et al) daily ultrasound followed by two weeks of short-wave diathermy (no settings were given) was found beneficial.

 There are only a few studies/reviews available concerning the ?ideal? physiotherapy treatment for coccygodynia, more research is needed and the techniques described are insufficient.

 - Chronic proctalgia and chronic pelvic pain syndromes: new etiologic insights and treatment options (2011)

 Recent Related Research (from Pubmed)

-- ↑ Physiotherapist UZ Brussels, internal physiotherapy and gynaecology.
+- ?
+Physiotherapist UZ Brussels, internal physiotherapy and gynecology.